What to Expect During Your Child's Inpatient Visit

 If your child is in a "single" room, you may use the bathroom shower.
 If your child's room does not have a shower, your child's nurse can direct you to a shower near the unit.

 If your child is in a "double" room, we ask that you do not use the shower in the room.
 Instead, please use the closest shower facilities, which your child's nurse can help you find.
-Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Main Building.
+Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Philadelphia Campus.

 Our Room Service meal program allows you and your child to choose what you want to eat and when you want it.
 Our host or hostess will deliver a room service menu to your child's room.
 Parents and guests are welcome to order a food tray along with their child, or visit one of our two cafeterias.
 We also offer other food services, including kosher options, coffee hours, convenience stores, vending machines and more.